romulo-nascimento/randomflix/README.md

 # RandomFlix

 Can't decide what to watch?
-RandomFlux chooses a random tv show episode for you to watch. 📺
+RandomFlix chooses a random tv show episode for you to watch. 📺

 ## Installation